fwhigh/fwhigh.github.io/_posts/2021-03-29-loss-constants.markdown

 comments: true
 author: "Will High"
 categories:
-  - machine learning
-  - featured
+  - Machine Learning
-tags:
-  - loss function
+  - Featured
 excerpt: Here's where that n and that 2 come from in the square-loss objective function, in gory detail.
 toc: true
 toc_sticky: true